taniki/now/pages/candidature fellowship.md

 		- contribution {{renderer :wordcountchar_}}
 			- I am willing to work on failures of automated decisions systems with a focus on social scoring implementations.
 Methods will be
 				- retro-engineering of machine learning and statistical inference pieces of software.
 Looking forward to the management of missing or erroneous data
-				- interviews with public agents using outputs of scoring systems
-				- interviews with public agents involved in social scoring projects
+				- interviews with public agents using outputs of scoring systems or involved in social scoring projects
 				- interviews of citizens having suffered from the effects of errors of classification, false positive detection, or automated allocation
 				- interviews of civil society actors trying to prevent misallocation or to bridge the digital gap leading to usability problems with the administration
 				- analysis of socio-economic data related to the activities of public administrations
 				- interviews of civil society actors promoting a critical rethinking of usages of technology by public administrations
+				- producing interactive infographics
 				- scrapping and transforming data from websites and official public datasets to produce visualizations and insights
 		- reporting plan {{renderer :wordcountchar_}}
 			- write an explanatory report about social scoring and existing use cases in Europe